laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 # Integrating logseq JavaScript plugin with .NET WASM

-As this is an experiment, I am doing minimum changes to integrate both world.
+As this is an experiment, I am doing minimum changes to integrate both worlds.
 Starting with `main.js` and integrating the logseq API, we register the slash command which is calling the `Greeting` method from the C# code.

 ```js main.js
 // Called by C# WASM Guest() method